TaniaAHossain/Unlocking-Insights-of-Healthcare-Insurance-Data/README.md

 This illustration helps to understand how different factors (age, BMI, smoker status, region) relate to insurance charges by calculating and visualizing their correlation coefficients using a heatmap.
 This can provide valuable insights into which factors have the strongest relationships with insurance costs.

+- **Impact of Age and BMI on charges**
 ![images](https://github.com/TaniaAHossain/Unlocking-Insights-of-Healthcare-Insurance-Data/blob/c8f560983c0a47cb3c0d1b5a1e7b19e638784b2a/Images/Impact%20of%20Age%20and%20BMI%20on%20Charges.jpg)

+This 3D scatter plot illustrates the interplay between age, BMI, and insurance charges.
+Individual data points are plotted in three-dimensional space, with their position determined by their age, BMI, and corresponding charge amount.
+A 'plasma' colormap is used to represent the magnitude of the charges, with color intensity varying to depict the range from low to high costs.

+- **Number of Children vs Average Cost**

 ![images](https://github.com/TaniaAHossain/Unlocking-Insights-of-Healthcare-Insurance-Data/blob/c8f560983c0a47cb3c0d1b5a1e7b19e638784b2a/Images/Number%20of%20children%20vs%20average%20cost.png)